 Redistricting began in earnest in February 2011 when the 2010 census data was released via Public Law 94-171.
 Trial Tr.
 276:4-21 (Jones).
-On March 25, 2011, the House Committee on Privileges and Elections adopted a resolution setting out the criteria that the committee would follow in reviewing redistricting plans.
+On March 25, 2011, the House Committee on Privileges and Elections adopted a resolution setting out the redistricting plans.
 Pls.'
 Ex.
 48 at 6.
 The House Committee established six criteria, which were as follows:

-The initial data released on February 3, 2011 contained an error.
+6 The initial data released on February 3, 2011 contained an error.
 A corrected data set was provided a few weeks later.
 Trial Tr.
 276:4-21 (Jones).

 - I. Population Equality: The population of legislative districts shall be determined solely according to the enumeration established by the 2010 federal census.
 The population of each district shall be as nearly equal to the population of every other district as practicable.
-Population deviations in House of Delegates districts should be within plus-or-minus one percent. - II.
-Voting Rights Act: Districts shall be drawn in accordance with the laws of the United States and the Commonwealth of Virginia including compliance with protections against the unwarranted retrogression or dilution of racial or ethnic minority voting strength.
-Nothing in these guidelines shall be construed to require or permit any districting policy or action that is contrary to the United States Constitution or the Voting Rights Act of 1965. - Districts shall be comprised of contiguous territory including adjoining insular territory.
-Contiguity by water is sufficient.
-Districts shall be contiguous and compact in accordance with the Constitution of Virginia as interpreted by the Virginia Supreme Court in the cases of Jamerson v.
+Population deviations in House of Delegates districts should be within plus-or-minus one percent. - Voting Rights Act: Districts shall be drawn II. in accordance with the laws of the United States and the Commonwealth of Virginia protections including compliance with against the unwarranted retrogression or dilution of racial or ethnic minority voting Nothing in these guidelines shall construed to require or permit action that is districting policy or contrary to the United States Constitution or the Voting Rights Act of 1965. - III.
+Contiguity and Compactness: Districts shall comprised of contiguous territory insular territory. adjoining including by is sufficient.
+Contiguity water Districts shall be contiguous and compact in accordance with the Constitution of Virginia as interpreted by the Virginia Supreme Court in the cases of Jamerson v.
 Womack, 244 Va.
 506 (1992) and Wilkins v.
 West, 264 Va.
 447 (2002). - IV.
 Single-Member Districts: All districts shall be single-member districts. - V. Communities of Interest: Districts shall be based on legislative consideration of the varied factors that can create or contribute to communities of interest.
 These factors may include, among others, economic factors, social factors, cultural factors, geographic factors, governmental jurisdictions and service delivery areas, political beliefs, voting trends, and incumbency considerations. . .
 Local government jurisdiction and precinct lines may reflect communities of interest to be balanced, but they are entitled to no greater weight as a matter of state policy than other identifiable communities of interest.